Flu Vaccine Information

 How do I book a Flu Vaccine?

-You should receive a text message invite from Medicus Health Partners and your surgery, call the Helpline number above or your GP surgery.
+You should receive a text message invite from Medicus Health Partners and your surgery, or call the telephone number above

 Are there “Walk In” clinics running?